Implementing Laws At-a-Glance

 Administrative fines may be imposed where organizations:

-Fail to establish internal channels for reporting (ranging from BGN 5,000 – 20,000 (approx. EUR 2,500 – 10,000) (or BGN 10,000 – 30,000 (approx. EUR 5,000 – 15,000) for repeated violations)); and
+Fail to establish internal channels for reporting (ranging from BGN 5,000–20,000 (approx. EUR 2,500–10,000) or BGN 10,000–30,000 (approx. EUR 5,000–15,000) for repeated violations)); and

-Administrative fines ranging from BGN 400 – 4,000 (approx. EUR 200 to 2,000) may also be imposed for:
+Administrative fines ranging from BGN 400–4,000 (approx. EUR 200–2,000) may also be imposed for:

 Obstructing or attempting to impede the submission of a report;

-Failing to take or deliberately delaying the necessary follow-up actions on the report
+Failing to take or deliberately delaying the necessary follow-up actions on the report;

 Failing to provide to the whistleblower (within three months of acknowledging receipt) information on the follow-up actions taken; and/or